Last updated in November 2016

 Germany established diplomatic relations with Latvia on 28 August 1991, soon after the country regained its independence on 21 August 1991.

 Bilateral relations are close and friendly.
-Germany has supported Latvia on its way to joining the EU and establishing Euro-Atlantic ties and has helped the country to reform its economy, administration and judiciary.
+Germany has supported Latvia on its way to joining the European Union and establishing Euro-Atlantic ties and has helped the country to reform its economy, administration and judiciary.

 Latvia’s relations with Germany have taken on a new quality through the country’s accession to the EU and NATO in April and May 2004, respectively.
 Latvia has also been a member of the Schengen area since 2008 and of the eurozone since 1 January 2014.